pdoehle/swc-notes/ecology_r.md

 ### Project directory
 - Good practice to contain the whole project in a single "working directory."
-- Relative links are portable.
+- *Relative* paths are portable.
+- *Absolute paths are not.
 - It's a good idea to have separate folders for raw and clean data, and for scripts.
 - It's a good idea to determine a system you like and keep it consistent across projects.